-I believe that fewer flowers in today’s weddings are one reason why some brides are choosing to add a bit of color to their bouquet.
+I believe that fewer flowers in today’s weddings are one reason why some brides are choosing to add a bit of color to their bouquets.

 So, are all-white bridal bouquets a thing of the past?

-In my opinion, definitely not.
-There is still strong interest in all-white bridal bouquets.
+In my opinion, no. There is still strong interest in all-white bridal bouquets.